 apptainer build pytorch_2.0.1_v2.sif pytorch_2.0.1

-You can specify the directories to bind using the --bind or -B flag.
+You can bind additional directories using the --bind

-The apptainer shell command initializes a new interactive shell inside the container.
-The --nv flag to enable Nvidia support.
+command initializes an interactive shell inside the container.
+Use the --nv

 [xuan@node001 containers]$ apptainer shell --nv pytorch_2.0.1.sif